j-bd/yolo_v3/README.md

 * A directory with your images train named 'stage_2_train_images'
 * A detailed CSV file train labels named 'stage_2_train_labels.csv'
-* A detailed CSV file for submission named 'stage_2_sample_submission.csv' All this elements must be gather in the same directory.
-The path will be mention when launching the algorithm.
+* A detailed CSV file for submission named 'stage_2_sample_submission.csv'

+All this elements must be gather in the same directory.
+The path will be mentionned when launching the algorithm.
 [Source](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge/data)

 Before launching this algorithm, you need to clone darknet (yolov3 package) in your project directory (to be created by yourself and mentionned when launching the algorithm).
 To do it, please follow the instructions on this [website](https://pjreddie.com/darknet/install/).